 How to Motivate Your Staff

-Assess Your Entire Team – Although you may recognise that one individual is showing signs of laziness, the problem may not be isolated to just them.
+- Assess Your Entire Team – Although you may recognise that one individual is showing signs of laziness, the problem may not be isolated to just them.
 Sometimes, it can be a symptom of a much bigger problem, affecting the entire team.
 Carry out an internal audit.
 Have an open (no-judgement) meeting and get feedback from the staff.
 Be straight with your employees – just ask them, what’s going on?
 If you’ve noticed a decrease in engagement, output and general happiness in the office, then you need to find out what’s causing it.

 Don’t Be Counterproductive

 While it’s true that some people can use the excuse of being too busy as a way to avoid taking on new tasks, it’s also important not to dismiss this completely.
-If you are saying yes to every opportunity that comes your way, and passing huge amounts of work onto your staff, you’re going to end up with a problem.
+If you are saying yes to every opportunity that comes your way and passing huge amounts of work onto your staff, you’re going to end up with a problem.
 Agreeing to take on new projects and then not being able to complete them is a waste of everybody’s time.

 Move With The Cheese

 You need to adapt with the times i.e. move with the cheese.
 The main points I took from the book is that change happens.
 Deal with it.
-Be prepared for the change.
+Prepare yourself for the change.
 Monitor your workload and always try to improve.

 Enjoy and savour the adventure of the new cheese.
 Be ready again though to quickly change and enjoy more new cheese.
 Embrace the journey of new ventures and stay with the current times.

-How Do You Get Motivated For Work?
+How Do You Motivate Yourself for Work?

 When new staff start at our offices, training them straight away to have the right attitude is key.
 We always want our staff to go the extra mile in the workplace.
 Having the attitude to go above and beyond will always help you progress.
 Comment on this article or tweet myself @james_dooley to voice your opinion because I love to hear all angles on this debate.